A Systematic Review of Ethical Concerns with Voice Assistants: Research Trends

-An ongoing problem in HCI is the lack of diversity amongst the people who are included in research.
-With this in mind, the HCI community has so far sought to create a welcoming and accessible space for researchers and practitioners.
-However, the results of the analysis indicate that diversity amongst the \textit{participants} in HCI research remains a major problem.
-When answering RQ2, of the 85 papers, 94\% were conducted solely or mostly from North America and Europe (see Table~\ref{tab:geomap}).
-This mirrors a long-running trend in HCI research, with 73\% of CHI studies recruiting participants in 2016--2020 who lives in nations with less than an eighth of the world's population~\citep{10.1145/3411764.3445488}.
-Our review of papers across CHI, CSCW, and other venues shows that this effect is even more pronounced in voice assistant research.
+An ongoing problem in HAI is the lack of diversity amongst the people who are included in research.
+With this in mind, the community has so far sought to create a welcoming and accessible space for researchers and practitioners.
+However, the results of the analysis indicate that diversity amongst the \textit{participants} in HAI research remains a major problem.
+When answering RQ2, 94\% of the 85 papers were conducted solely or mostly on participants from North America and Europe (see Table~\ref{tab:geomap}).
+This mirrors a long-running trend in HCI research, with 73\% of CHI studies from 2016--2020 recruiting participants from nations with less than an eighth of the world's population~\cite{10.1145/3411764.3445488}.
+Our review of papers across a range of HAI and HCI venues shows that this effect is even more pronounced in voice assistant research.
 During this analysis we were forced to reflect on our own prior research, which exhibits the very same `WEIRD' biases.
 This is something that we aim to address in future research projects, and hope that others will join us in creating a more inclusive global account of how voice assistants are perceived and used.

 Another aspect of participation included in the analysis was the specific populations targeted by research studies.
 Of the 22 papers that explored the experiences of a particular group, 13 were focused on age, 7 on (dis)ability, and 1 each on trans/non binary and Portuguese speakers (see Table~\ref{tab:subpops}).
 Together these represented just over one quarter of the studies that recruited human participants.
 Within the papers concerned with age there was a diversity of concerns across anthropomorphism (5), accessibility (4), social order (2), and accountability (1).
 In contrast, all of the papers that recruited based on ability were focused on accessibility concerns.
 Studies looking at specific groups mainly took qualitative approaches (70\%), suggesting a focus on lived experiences rather than the gathering of a high level overview.
 This may present an opportunity for future work (e.g. the state of accessibility across an entire platform).